sean-hammon/phogra-api/readme.md

 on adhering strictly to the standard.
 It will eventually be the API that drives my [Phogra UI](https://github.com/sean-hammon/phogra-ui) project.

+###Installation notes

-The API will have the ability auto-generate thumbnails and alternate file sizes for you.
-If this is a feature you'll want to use, PHP may need more than the default memory allotment.
-128M should be enough to process most standard photo sized images (up to 12MB or so).
-It was not enough to process a 30MB image that I had stitched together from several shots.
-After increasing PHP's memory max to 256M, I was able to process the 30MB image.
-Your mileage may vary.
+- The API will auto-generate thumbnails and alternate file sizes for you.
+PHP may need more than the default memory allotment to get this done.
+The Windows default, 128M, should be enough to process most standard photo sized images, which are generally in the 3-5MB range.
+I was able to process a 12MB image, but it was not enough to process a 30MB image that I had stitched together from several shots.
+256M was enough to process the 30MB image.
+  If your host doesn't allow you to modify the max memory parameter, you'll have to upload smaller files.
+- The API is also using finfo to guess at mime types.
+It may not be enabled by default on your platform/host.
+  Windows users will need to enable the php_fileinfo.dll in the php.ini file. \*nix users will have to figure out how to enable fileinfo.so for their environment.
+- There is a phogra.php file in the config folder.
+The photoDir property tells the API where to put the uploaded and processed images.
+The photoTempDir tells the API what directory to use for temporary storage while it is generating images for you.
+It defaults to storage/photo-tmp.
+Make sure both of these folders exist and are writable by Apache.